wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Three blockchain pillars and library initilization/lesson.md

 ### How to initialize a library to start operating with the Waves blockchain ###

 Follow the steps below to initialize a library:
-1. To initialize a library, it is essential to create a node instance first.
+1. Primarily, it is essential to create a node instance first.
 Node instance creation allows you to perform all actions within a selected [network]().

     <Message type="warning">